HWTeng-Teaching/202402-Financial-Econometrics/HW_ch03.31/HW_ch03.31.f.md

 4. $\varphi^{*} = (-5.059825 +3) /0.9152 = -2.25\in RR$
 5. $p-value=0.0288 < 0.1$

 We reject the null hypothesis.
-There is evidence to support elasticity is not -3.
+There is an evidence that the elasticity is 3 is possibly not correct.
+And we conclude that the elasticity is possibly not -3.

 ---